 - Osteoporosis risk reduced through physical repeated tasks

 Do you have a passion that could become your profession?
-Coaching gave me the courage and vision to make a dream come true.
+Coaching gave me the courage and vision to make my Yoga Farm dream come true.
 I so benefited that I upped my skills with an Advanced Diploma training (recognised by the ILM) to launch Sankalpa Coaching.
 Let me be alongside you to support you in your transition to living life in alignment with your true self.